honeycombio/terraform-aws-integrations/modules/cloudwatch-metrics/README.md

 # TERRAFORM AWS CLOUDWATCH METRICS INTEGRATION

-This repo contains a module for resources in [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/) to send cloudwatch metrics to [Honeycomb](https://www.honeycomb.io/).
+This repo contains a module for resources in [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/) to send CloudWatch Metrics to [Honeycomb](https://www.honeycomb.io/).

 ## How does this work?